 A Participant has entered into forward foreign exchange contracts on a back-to-back basis (i.e. equivalent but opposite transactions with two separate counterparties).
 The contracts have a settlement date of 30/5/16.
+The current date is 9/5/16.
 The current spot exchange rate is AUD/GBP 0.8989.